 More recently, Norway has become an ultra-liberal center of multiculturalism, promoting all the fashionable causes of the lunatic left, of which the most enduring is anti-Semitism disguised as anti-Zionism.
 Tromsø mayor Arild Hausberg recently called for a boycott of Israel in the aftermath of the Mavi Marmara incident, even participating in demonstrations for the cause of so-called “world peace” which Israel has been so energetically undermining.

 In 2012, on the 70th anniversary of one of the deportations, the Norwegian police issued a belated apology.
-Ten months earlier, Prime Minister had apologized.
+Ten months earlier, the Prime Minister had apologized.
 Maybe something is changing in Norway, but overall, Norwegian society remains unremittingly anti-Semitic, despite official protests to the contrary.
 Kosher slaughter of animals is illegal (the anti-Semitic laws outlawing kosher slaughter date from even before the Nazi occupation) and circumcision is under constant threat of being outlawed.
-The only reason this has not yet happened is because of political correctness — the fear of offending Norway’s growing and increasingly militant Muslim population.
+The only reason this has not yet happened is because of political correctness – the fear of offending Norway’s growing, über-sensitive, easily-offended, and increasingly militant Muslim population.
 Norway’s Jewish population, on the other hand, is in precipitous decline.

 Dressing the Part

 Staying warm is a number one priority.
 Dress in layers.
 And more layers.

 - L.L.
 Bean – outerwear and underwear